EmmaLawlor/Quizzy-Rascal/README.md

 ### Implemented Features
-- Heading & Sub-heading: prominently positioned in the top center pf the window on both the home page and result page.
-The inculsion of these give the user a very clear indictaion of what the site is about.
+- Heading & Sub-heading: prominently positioned in the top centre of the window on both the home page and result page.
+The inclusion of these gives the user a very clear indication of what the site is about.
 -![image](https://user-images.githubusercontent.com/84344402/130509464-64570996-720e-42c8-8078-c3cdcbaf14e4.png)

-- Play Button: Located in the center of the home page, this take the user straight to the start of their quiz game makiing the site very easy to navigate.
+- Play Button: Located in the centre of the home page, this takes the user straight to the start of their quiz game making the site very easy to navigate.

 ![image](https://user-images.githubusercontent.com/84344402/130509645-be6459ca-a144-4f25-84c6-a65275381c61.png)

-- Rules Modal: Again located in the center of the home page, the rules button activates a modal which simplpy describes how to play the quiz and how scoring works.
+- Rules Modal: Again located in the centre of the home page, the rules button activates a modal that simply describes how to play the quiz and how scoring works.
 This makes the quiz quite simple for any user to play.
-The modal also features a play button which takes the user directly to the start of the quiz.
+The modal also features a play button that takes the user directly to the start of the quiz.
 ![image](https://user-images.githubusercontent.com/84344402/130509865-b496db37-3062-4213-89b1-9f0ec7fc3586.png)

-- Home Link: Featured in the top-left corner of the Quiz page, this hoouse icon acts a direct link back to the Home page making site navigation simple for the user.
+- Home Link: Featured in the top-left corner of the Quiz page, this house icon acts as a direct link back to the Home page making site navigation simple for the user.

 ![image](https://user-images.githubusercontent.com/84344402/130510829-587a73f5-8572-4cd1-86f6-8c839c4a1355.png)

-- Audio Control: Located in the top-center of the Quiz page, this allows the user to control the background usic which available while playing the quiz.
+- Audio Control: Located in the top-centre of the Quiz page, this allows the user to control the background music which is available while playing the quiz.
 The background music can easily be toggled on/off with a simple click of the volume icon.

 ![image](https://user-images.githubusercontent.com/84344402/130510957-20956f35-9727-498a-9f6c-b5db90fef763.png)
 ![image](https://user-images.githubusercontent.com/84344402/130511002-7a103c6b-e4b4-40bf-a278-b07e87375d30.png)

-- Score Tracker: Located in the top-right of the quiz page, this keeps track of and prominently displays the user's score throuhgout the quiz.
+- Score Tracker: Located in the top-right of the quiz page, this keeps track of and prominently displays the user's score throughout the quiz.
 It increments by 1 point each time a question is answered correctly.
 ![image](https://user-images.githubusercontent.com/84344402/130511411-1f578456-49fd-4819-a78c-834f9d67575f.png)

 - Quiz Area: Main play area of the quiz page.
 Question is displayed along with 4 multiple choice answer buttons.
-User selects their answer by clicking an answer button, which turns green if answer is correct or red if answer is incorrect.
-The quiz then displays the next set of question/answers after a short delay, up to a maximum of 10 questions.
+User selects their answer by clicking an answer button, which turns green if the answer is correct or red if the answer is incorrect.
+The quiz then displays the next set of questions/answers after a short delay, up to a maximum of 10 questions.
 ![image](https://user-images.githubusercontent.com/84344402/130514148-153ec3d4-d373-402a-b493-8036a08d1094.png)

 - Result Box: Displayed at the end of the 10 quiz questions, this shows the user their final score for the round.
 The result box also contains a 'play again' button which takes the user back to the quiz page to start another round of 10 questions, encouraging the user to continue playing the quiz.
 ![image](https://user-images.githubusercontent.com/84344402/130514842-e429c537-c848-420e-855d-9b7700bdf902.png)

 - 404 Error Page: Included to improve user experience should they encounter a 404 error while using the site.
-The 404 page is styled in the same colors and font as the rest of the site and features the same background image, maintaining a sense of familiarity should an error occur.
+The 404 page is styled in the same colours and font as the rest of the site and features the same background image, maintaining a sense of familiarity should an error occur.
 The light-hearted error message tells the user that something is "off-key" and prompts them to get back on "the right track" in reference to the musical theme of the site.
 The page simply features 2 links to allow the user to go back to the home page or directly to start the quiz, keeping the site easy to navigate and user-friendly.
 ![image](https://user-images.githubusercontent.com/84344402/131112480-5c1da2eb-11c9-483d-b1ec-8071be3fc810.png)

 ### Future Features to Implement